thisisnsh/aithing/README.md

 ------------------------

 Monday
-- Integrate Google
-    - No Ability to Choose Tools
-- Integrate GitHub

-Thursday
-- Agent Pricing
+- Agent Credit
+- Video for Google

 Vacation
 - Old images from history are not shown